:::: MENU ::::

 • 11 January

-Your compassionate words exemplify the empathy and support needed when contacting someone in hospice.
-It's always tricky and challenging for most people what to say to someone in hospice?
+Your compassionate words exemplify the empathy and support that are essential when contacting someone in hospice care.
+It's always tricky and challenging for most people to know what to say to someone in hospice.

 • "Your journey is a testament to the resilience of the human spirit, and your presence illuminates the lives of everyone around you."